chronoclast/sensational-sonos-sensor-synchronization/README.md

 ## To Do

-* Finish the requirements list, adding the links.
+* Finish the requirements list, adding missing links.
 * Create the project structure.
 * OPTIONAL: Create the solution architecture.
 * Adding the license text.

+## New Elevator

+afafaf

+* When should it be replace?
+* Should the gateway be replaced as well?
+	* The current model is onboarded on the sales account
+	* Yeah
+	* Yeah